apache/spark/docs/sql-data-sources-csv.md

   <tr>
     <td><code>enforceSchema</code></td>
     <td>true</td>
     <td>If it is set to <code>true</code>, the specified or inferred schema will be forcibly applied to datasource files, and headers in CSV files will be ignored.
-If the option is set to <code>false</code>, the schema will be validated against all headers in CSV files or the first header in RDD if the <code>header</code> option is set to <code>true</code>.
+If the option is set to <code>false</code>, the schema will be validated against all headers in CSV files in the case when the <code>header</code> option is set to <code>true</code>.
 Field names in the schema and column names in CSV headers are checked by their positions taking into account <code>spark.sql.caseSensitive</code>.
-Though the default value is <code>true</code>, it is recommended to disable the <code>enforceSchema</code> option to avoid incorrect results.</td>
+Though the default value is true, it is recommended to disable the <code>enforceSchema</code> option to avoid incorrect results.</td>
     <td>read</td>
   </tr>
   <tr>